 Expertise across the value chain

 Jon Metzler is Founder and President of Blue Field Strategies.
 Jon provides a variety of US and Asian technology, telecommunications and media clients with business, strategic and regulatory consulting services, including market analysis, due diligence, business development, PR and regulatory advocacy, and executive education.
 Jon has new business creation experience in print, TV, services, edtech, wireless broadband, wireless location, and events.
-Jon is also a Lecturer in the MBA program at the Haas School of Business, and a member of the board of the Japan Society of Northern California.
+Jon is also a Lecturer at the Haas School of Business at UC-Berkeley, and is associated faculty for the UC-Berkeley Center for Japanese Studies.
+He is also a member of the board of the Japan Society of Northern California.
 Download bio

 Sandro is a trained Computer Scientist and MBA who has dedicated his career to helping large and small organizations understand their customers and build products to delight them.
 A veteran of user-centered design, he leads cross-functional teams of engineers and designers to build products and organizations that make an impact.
 He has helped a 100-year-old publishing company convert their revenue from all print to all digital.
 He has built processes that helped an online education company provide one-on-one service to each of its 80,000 enrollees.
 He was on the founding team of AT&T’s innovation centers, helping AT&T innovate in new product areas including wearable devices, connected car, API and developer services, mobile health, IoT, edtech, and big data.
 Sandro is also Entrepreneur-in-Residence at an edtech accelerator, and a startup mentor in Silicon Valley.

 Kanako Sakai Jacop